iocchi/marrtino_gazebo/README.md

     colcon build && ros2 launch marrtino_gazebo marrtino.launch.py

-* Window 2 (use CTRL-b c to create a new window in tmux)
+* Terminal 2 (use CTRL-b c to create a new window in tmux)

     cd ros2_ws